 Mercer's status, as well.
 When Heller finally kills him, the player gets to look out of Mercer's eyes while being eviscerated!

-Play the Game, Skip the Story: Several reviews have reach this conclusion - the plot is simplistic and overwrought, but the combat and other gameplay is tighter and more polished than in the first game.
+Play the Game, Skip the Story: Several reviews have reach this conclusion - the plot is simplistic and overwrought (And ditches the conspiracy plot from the original), but the combat, graphics and other gameplay are tighter and more polished than in the first game.
 Some fans of the first game feel this way too, believing the gameplay to be as good or better as the first, but resenting the story developments.